streamx-dev/streamx-sample-project/README.md

 ## Project structure

-Each StreamX project should be organized in a specific way and should follow the conventions below .
+Each StreamX project should be organized in a specific way and should follow the conventions described below.

 The following are recommended directories:

 [//]: # (* TODO `configs`)
 [//]: # (* TODO `secrets`)
-* [`scripts`](./scripts/README.md) - all useful scripts and resources should be placed here
+* [scripts](./scripts/README.md) - all useful scripts and resources should be placed here
-* [`services`](./services/README.md) - your StreamX Processing and Delivery Services (as well as other Maven modules) should be placed here
+* [services](./services/README.md) - your StreamX Processing and Delivery Services (as well as other Maven modules) should be placed here

 [//]: # (* TODO `mesh.yaml`)